Gluten Free & Vegan Banana Bread

 - Add the apple sauce and maple syrup to the banana and stir.2 tbsp applesauce, 1 tbsp maple syrup

-- Cover the baking tin with baking paper and thinly spread ½ tbsp of oil over the paper (use some kitchen paper to do this).
+- Cover the loaf pan with baking paper and thinly spread ½ tbsp of oil over the paper (use some kitchen paper to do this).
 Add the other 1 tbsp of oil to the banana mix.1.5 tbsp coconut oil

-- Now, add all the dry ingredients: baking powder, cinnamon, nutmeg, salt, and your oat flour.
-Stir short and quickly, just until the wet and dry ingredients are combined.1 tsp baking powder, 2 tsp cinnamon, 1 tsp nutmeg, 1 pinch salt
+- Now, add all the dry ingredients: baking powder, cinnamon, nutmeg, salt, and your oat flour.1 tsp baking powder, 2 tsp cinnamon, 1 tsp nutmeg, 1 pinch salt

 - If you're using optinal ingredients like raisins or chocolate drops, stir them in now too.